-- Part-Time Day is 1 day a week (3 hours on campus) - Three Quarter Time is 1 day a week (5 hours on campus) - Full Time Day is 1 day a week (6 hours on campus)
+- Part-Time each week =8 hours on campus

+- Three Quarter Time each week =12 hours on campus

+- Full Time each week=16 hours on campus

 Attendance Violations

 - Unexcused absences. - Falling below 80% of attendance. - Student must log-out if they leave campus for any reason.
 Faculty will log out any student if the student cannot be located on campus. - Multiple Auto-Log Outs from not signing out when leaving.